Midwife in the Tire Swing

 —William Shakespeare, The Merry Wives of Windsor, Act IV, Scene 4

-Elliot the fruit of his loins had been dead for fifty years.
 Why was he still here and talking with this woman in a field of daisy fleabane?
-He had asked her if she could drive.
-Lucy felt the corners of his mouth twist upward; he had a private joke and Samantha Cherry Hobart, like Sarah, would not suffer gladly being made a fool.
-Samantha said they were soulmates, whatever soulmates was when considering two women.
-Lesbian lovers?
-No big deal—not these days.
-Damned fool, he had propositioned someone else—another girl, woman—to help him die.
-Or appear to have died.
-The Driver’s Ed. thing.
-He hadn’t asked her right out, but there was enough of a hint.
-Were the two close?
-Sarah would be mightily pissed-off if she felt cheated out of her birthright—seeing him safely underground and no chance of getting back up and out again.
-Sarah wanted to play ring-around-the-Lucy with the neighbors in for drinks and a smorgasbord, decorating his lapsed life like a dimestore Christmas tree.
+He had asked her if she could drive, the Driver’s Ed thing.
+Were Sarah and Samantha close?
+Sarah would be mightily pissed-off if she felt cheated out of seeing him safely underground and no chance of getting back up and out again.
+Sarah wanted to play ring-around-the-Lucy, decorating his lapsed life like a dimestore Christmas tree.
 And with him standing right there.
 When he was dead what would become of Cat?
 If anything.
 She was over a hundred years old and confused.
 Yet she lived on.
 “Cat...”

 “Your wife isn’t all that bad,” said Samantha.
 “Cat.
 Crazy, I mean.
 She always has a cheery word for me when I look in; usually after Daz—you know.
 The old lady likes him.
 And he likes her.”